Presidency of Ulysses S. Grant: Election of 1872

-As his first term entered its final year, Grant remained popular throughout the nation despite the accusations of corruption that were swirling around his administration.
-When Republicans gathered for their 1872 national convention he was unanimously nominated for a second term.
+As his first term entered its final year, Grant remained popular throughout the nation, despite accusations of corruption swirling around his administration.
+When Republicans gathered for their 1872 national convention, he was unanimously nominated for a second term.
 Henry Wilson was selected as his running mate over scandal-tainted Vice President Schuyler Colfax.
-The party platform advocated high tariffs and a continuation of Radical Reconstruction policies that supported five military districts in the Southern states.
+The party platform advocated for high tariffs and the continuation of Radical Reconstruction policies, which supported five military districts in the Southern states.

-During Grant's first term a significant number of Republicans had become completely disillusioned with the party.
-Weary of the scandals and opposed to several of Grant's policies, split from the party to form the Liberal Republican Party.
+During Grant's first term, a significant number of Republicans had become completely disillusioned with the party.
+Weary of the scandals and opposed to several of Grant's policies, they split from the party to form the Liberal Republican Party.
 At the party's only national convention, held in May 1872 New York Tribune editor Horace Greeley was nominated for president, and Benjamin Gratz Brown was nominated for vice president.
 They advocated civil service reform, a low tariff, and granting amnesty to former Confederate soldiers.
 They also wanted to end reconstruction and restore local self-government in the South.

 The Democrats, who at this time had no strong candidate choice of their own, saw an opportunity to consolidate the anti-Grant vote and jumped on the Greeley bandwagon, reluctantly adopting Greeley and Brown as their nominees.
 It is the only time in American history when a major party endorsed the candidate of a third party.

-While Grant, like incumbent presidents before him, did not campaign, an efficient party organization composed of thousands of patronage appointees, did so on his behalf.
+While Grant, like incumbent presidents before him, did not campaign, an efficient party organization composed of thousands of patronage appointees did so on his behalf.
 Frederick Douglass supported Grant and reminded black voters that Grant had destroyed the violent Ku Klux Klan.
 Greeley embarked on a five-state campaign tour in late September, during which he delivered nearly 200 speeches.
 His campaign was plagued by misstatements and embarrassing moments.

 However, because of political infighting between Liberal Republicans and Democrats, and due to several campaign blunders, the physically ailing Greeley was no match for Grant, who won in a landslide.
-Grant won 286 of the 352 Electoral College votes and received 55.8 percent of the popular vote nationwide.
+Grant won 286 of the 352 Electoral College votes and received 55.6 percent of the popular vote nationwide.
 The President's reelection victory also brought an overwhelming Republican majority into both houses of Congress.
 Heartbroken after a hard-fought political campaign, Greeley died a few weeks after the election.
 Out of respect for Greeley, Grant attended his funeral.